Winter in Cayucos

 Cayucos California is more than just a beach destination in the winter.
 Winter is the perfect time to visit Cayucos and for wildlife viewing.
-Ask any local what they love most about winter in our coastal town and you'll find that there's plenty going on beyond decking out your Christmas lights every December!
+Ask any local what they love most about winter in our coastal town and you'll find that there's plenty going on beyond decking out your Christmas lights every December (but if you want to know what kind of Christmas activities there are, check here)!
 Cayucos California has something to offer visitors year-round, and it’s more than just a sandy beach town.
 There's so much to explore and enjoy when it’s not crowded.
 The opportunities for adventure and exploration are endless.
 Wildlife peaks in the winter months allowing wildlife viewing of creatures in their element.
 Sea lions, sea stars, sea urchins, sea anemones, elephant seals birthing pups, birds, dolphins, and gray whales - the abundance of wildlife make it a special time to be alive!

 WEATHER IN CAYUCOS IN THE WINTER (DECEMBER - FEBRUARY)

 The weather in Cayucos during winter is mild with average temperatures ranging from the high 50s to low 60s.
 December and January tend to be the coolest months while February is typically warmer.
 Even though it may not feel like winter, there's still plenty to do outdoors.
 Hiking, biking, and kayaking are all popular activities during winter in Cayucos.
 So don't let the weather deter you from visiting this beautiful California beach town!